 An artist should always sign their name to their artwork for various reasons.
 The most important reason is to protect from copyright infringement.
 It legitimizes the artist’s work and builds a brand or identity.

-If someone copies your work without your signature, you can prove that you are the original author and are more likely to be compensated for the unauthorized use of your work.
+If someone copies your work without your signature, you can prove that you are the original author and are more likely to be compensated for the unauthorized use.

 In addition, signatures can help deter art forgery and provide a way to resolve legal battles should they arise.